 Cisterns are a frequent way of preserving fresh water, especially in the southern areas of Turkey.
 The citadel castle of Alanya, for example, has many cisterns.
 Cisterns also existed in some hans for the storage of water; the most substantial of which can be seen in the Evdir Han.
 The cistern here was located outside the han and water was transported by the historical water channel coming from the Kirkgöz Han.
 In addition, there were cisterns on the east and west sides of the han, perhaps built in two different construction phases.
 A cistern also provided water for the Kirkgöz Han.
 Cisterns were also built for hans located in the arid plains of the Konya region.
 The traces of most of these underground cisterns have disappeared today as they have been covered over with roads and modern buildings.

 Baths inside of hans: While most of the larger hans had mosques, it has been harder to find the exact traces of bathing areas.
 Few hans had full-scale baths.
 There are only 6 known full-scale baths, located in the larger sized covered hall with open courtyard type.
-These include the Sultan Han Aksaray, Sultan Han Kayseri, Sari, Ak, Ağzikara, Elikesik, and Ertokuş Hans.
-Although quite small in scale (for 2 to 3 bathers at most), these full-scale baths comprised the traditional Roman tripartite plan of a cold room (changing room; the frigidarium), warm room (tepidarium) and the hot room (caldarium).
-Baths also exist inside of smaller hans, on a reduced scale.
+These include the Sultan Han Aksaray, Sultan Han Kayseri, Sari, Denizli Ak, Ağzikara, Elikesik, and Ertokuş Hans.
+Although small in scale (for 2 to 3 bathers at most), these full-scale baths comprised the traditional Roman tripartite plan of a cold room (changing room; the frigidarium), warm room (tepidarium) and the hot room (caldarium).
+Baths also exist inside of smaller hans on a reduced scale.
 It is believed that the baths were built at the same time as the other service areas of the courtyard.
-There are no recordings indicating the construction date of the baths, except for the Karatay Han.
+There is no recorded evidence indicating the construction date of the baths, except for the Karatay Han.